Mayuri14-ctrl/Introduction-to-machine-learning/README.md

 - Handle class imbalance.

 ---
+## Feature Engineering
+### what is ordinal vs nominal data?
+Ordinal Data (Ordered Categories)
+The categories follow a logical order.
+Best Encoding Approach:
+Label Encoding (Ordinal Encoding) is used since order matters.
+Nominal Data (Unordered Categories)
+The categories do not have a meaningful order.
+Best Encoding Approach:
+One-Hot Encoding is preferred, creating binary columns:

+### Min-Max Scaling vs. Standardization (Z-score Normalization)

+---
 ## SVM
 It can handle high dimensional data and create decision boundaries that separate data points of different classes
 - Hyperplane : SVM finds the best hyperplane that separates the data points of different classes